ArturoDent/jump-and-select/README.md

 <img src="https://github.com/ArturoDent/jump-and-select/blob/main/images/jumpSelectionExpandEmptyLine.gif?raw=true" width="800" height="300" alt="Error message when fail to exit MultiMode"/>

-### Selecting only the match with `selectMatch`
+### Selecting only the match with `select`

-By default, a `...Select` command **extends** the selection: the anchor stays where it was and only the active end moves to the match, so everything between the old and new position gets selected.
-Add `"selectMatch": true` to select only the matched text itself instead:
+By default, when using one of the `...Select` commands, the selection is "extended": the anchor stays where it was and only the active end moves to the match, so everything between the old and new position gets selected.
+This is `"select": "extends"`, the default.
+Set `"select": "match"` to select only the matched text itself instead:

 ```jsonc
 {